 We are diligently working toward raising the funds necessary to secure an operating space and begin serving the needs of our communities within The Bronx and surrounding areas.
 The monies raised by our events will be used in furtherance of our mission, which is stated in the first paragraph.

-We are actively seeking people who are interesting in helping us serve the community and need as much help as possible.
-Please contact email@example.com if you'd like to help out, or call him at 914-417-9579.
+We are actively seeking people interested in helping us serve the community and need as much help as possible.
+Please contact our volunteer coordinator at firstname.lastname@example.org if you'd like to help out, or call (347) 954-9056.

 Frequently Asked Questions (FAQ)

 A. The money goes to the new Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Community Services Center of the Bronx, Incorporated (d/b/a Bronx LGBTQ Center), the corporate entity that was formed in order to set up and operate the new community services center in The Bronx.
 All funds will be used in furtherance of the Bronx LGBTQ Center's mission.
 We will comply with all local, state, and federal laws ensuring accountability.
 We operate in an open and transparent manner (our board meetings are broadcast live on the Internet and archived on YouTube for anyone to see at any given time.

 A. Yes, we are a incorporated as a membership-based New York State Not-For-Profit corporation with 501(c)3 tax-exempt status from the Internal Revenue Service.
 We also are registered with the NYS Charities Bureau, governed by all the applicable laws of such non-profit organizations operating in New York State.